Creating your first project

 Step 2 Add data to your project

 There are two ways to create data rows within a dataset, in bulk and individually.
-For details on acceptable file types, see Supported file types.
+For details on acceptable file types, see Data import overview.

 create_data_row method accepts files individually and is a synchronous operation.